directus-labs/guest-authoring/post/webnote-extension/index.md

 ## Introduction

-This article will guide you through how to make a chrome extension name WebNote Keeper using `vite` and `Directus`.
-The extension will leverage Directus as the backend CMS to store and manage these notes.
+This article will guide you through building a Chrome extension using Vite and Directus.
+The extension will leverage Directus as the backend to store and manage data.

 When a user clicks the extension while browsing a webpage, it will automatically capture the URL of the current webpage and prompt the user to add a `note`.
-Users will be able to `view`, `edit`, and `delete` their notes directly from the extension's interface.
-The extension will integrate with Directus API for CRUD operations on notes.
+Users will be able to `view`, `edit`, and `delete` their notes directly from the extension.

-## Before You Start

--   A Directus project.
-Follow the [Quickstart guide](https://docs.directus.io/getting-started/quickstart) to create one.
+Before you start, you will need a Directus project.
+Follow the [Quickstart guide](https://docs.directus.io/getting-started/quickstart) to create one if needed.

+This tutorial will not cover styling the extension, but light styling has been applied to the screenshots shown.

-## Setup Directus Schema
+## Set Up Your Directus Project

 ### Create Notes Collection

+Create a new collection called `notes` with all optional fields enabled.
+Create the following additional fields:

 -   `website` - new field with type `string`
 -   `note` - new field with type `string`